alarm9k/blinkist-test/README.md

 - If the bot _does_ run javascript (like Googlebot), the script will check the UserAgent string and will exit if it detects a search bot.
 In this case the bot will also get the original page for indexing.

 # How tracking works
-The javascript sends the userID, the current page, and the tracked event type (in case of events) to the tracking endpoints.
+The javascript sends the current page and the tracked event type (in case of events) to the tracking endpoints.
+The userId and test group they belong to (if any) are taken from the cookies.

 # Other notes
 This is a POC, which means that a lot of corners have been cut.
 That includes project tooling, lack of defensiveness in the code (no checks, sanitization, validations, etc), testing, etc.